 USTC is a freely accessible database of bibliographical entries, with library holdings information, for books printed in Europe between the invention of printing and the end of the sixteenth century.
 Its purpose is akin to the ESTC, English Short Title Catalogue, also in our electronic resources.
 USTC began as a professor's project at University of St. Andrews to "survey French religious books, intended as a contribution to the study of the Reformation.
 But it proved impossible to make sense of French Protestantism without also creating a bibliography of Catholic books; then it seemed important to survey all French vernacular imprints, to establish how religious books fitted into the economy of print.
 It was only when this first project was nearing completion in 2007 that we conceived the more ambitious goal of extending our work on France to all of Europe."
 Then the project surveyed holdings in over 300 French libraries, particularly municipal libraries, which have many early printed books seized during the French Revolution.
 The project then "turned its attention to other areas of Europe for which there were no comprehensive surveys of early print: notably the Iberian Peninsula (Spain and Portugal) and the Low Countries."
 They are now working to include entries from German and Italian libraries There are links to some freely accessible, full texts.

-To provide links to excellent academically oriented resources in classics, Dutch, French, German, British, Iberian, Italian, and Scandinavian studies, as well as in medieval and renaissance studies, and in social science and history.
-WESS is professionally involved in the acquisition, organization, and use of information sources originating in or related to Western European countries.
-Our aim is to promote the improvement of library services supporting study and research in Western European affairs from ancient times to the present.
-Click on nationalities or medieval/renaissance section.
+Goal is to provide links to excellent academically oriented resources in classics, Dutch, French, German, British, Iberian, Irish, Italian, Scandinavian, and, eventually, Eastern European studies, as well as in medieval and Renaissance studies, and in social science and history.
+ESS, the American Library Association, Association of College and Research Libraries' section, is professionally involved in the acquisition, organization, and use of information sources originating in or related to European countries.
+Their aim is to promote the improvement of library services supporting study and research in European affairs from ancient times to the present.
+Click on nationalities or medieval/Renaissance section.